Mississippi Nursing License Requirements

 4. Complete a Mississippi Criminal Background Check.

-Seven to ten days after submitting the application for licensure, a candidate for a practical nurse license should begin the Mississippi Criminal Background Check.4 A wait period of seven to ten days is recommended so that the application can be uploaded to the registration system.4 The registration for the Mississippi Criminal Background Check is completed online.6 After registration, the applicant may schedule an on-site visit to the Mississippi Board of Nursing to have fingerprint impressions taken.4
+Seven to 10 days after submitting the application for licensure, a candidate for a practical nurse license should begin the Mississippi Criminal Background Check.4 A waiting period of seven to 10 days is recommended so that the application can be uploaded to the registration system.4 The registration for the Mississippi Criminal Background Check is completed online.6 After registration, the applicant may schedule an on-site visit to the Mississippi Board of Nursing to have fingerprint impressions taken.4

 Unless otherwise authorized, the Mississippi Board of Nursing staff must take the fingerprint impressions; impressions provided by another agency will not be accepted.6 Current students should check with their nursing program for dates that the Mississippi State Board of Nursing staff will be performing campus visits for fingerprinting.4

 Once all application materials for practical nurse licensure, including the criminal background check, are received by the Mississippi Board of Nursing the applicant will receive an Authorization to Test.4 The Authorization to Test is issued by Pearson VUE on the approval of the Mississippi Board of Nursing and allows the applicant to schedule and attempt the NCLEX-PN.4

 Applicants who pass the exam will be able to see their issued license number on the Mississippi Board of Nursing website approximately five to seven business days after exam results are received.4 Applicants who do not pass will receive notification by mail along with a diagnostic profile that can provide guidance for further study before re-attempting the exam.4 A waiting period of 46 days is required between test attempts, and the candidate may attempt the NCLEX-PN up to six times within two years of graduating from a practical nursing program.4